dgorohov/rsxkblayout/README.md

-Display current Xkb layout as `i3block` block.
+Displays current Xkb layout as `i3block` block.
 It listens for Xkb events and detects then the keyboard layout has changed.

 Example of `i3block` configuration: